-Total consolidated assets increased from \$\mathbb{P}9.97\$ billion to \$\mathbb{P}16.27\$ billion, or a 63% growth compared to 2018.
+Total consolidated assets increased from P9.97 billion to P16.27 billion, or a 63% growth compared to last year.
 The increase in total assets is due to additional development cost of the new Makati campus and the consolidation of assets of the acquired companies into IPO and intangible assets recognized related to the merger with AEI.

-Consolidated current assets increased to \$\mathbb{P}2.32\$ billion in 2019 from \$\mathbb{P}1.01\$ billion in 2018 primarily due to the current assets of newly acquired subsidiary companies.
+Consolidated current assets increased to \$\mathbb{P}2.32\$ billion this year from \$\mathbb{P}1.01\$ billion last year primarily due to the current assets of newly acquired subsidiary companies.
 The increase in cash and cash equivalents was because of the cash and cash equivalents of the new subsidiaries.

 Receivables pertain mainly to matriculation and miscellaneous fees due from students.
-The 198% increase in receivable was mainly due to timing of start of classes and due to ₱534 million receivables of the new subsidiaries.
-Prepaid expenses and other current assets went up from ₱82.32 million to ₱176 million mainly because of the ₱ 18 million prepaid expenses and other current assets of the new subsidiaries.
+The 198% increase in receivable was mainly due to timing of start of classes and due to £534 million receivables of the new subsidiaries.
+Prepaid expenses and other current assets went up from £82.32 million to £176 million mainly because of the £18 million prepaid expenses and other current assets of the new subsidiaries.

-Consolidated non-current assets grew by ₱4.99 billion or 56% higher mainly due to non-current assets of newly acquired subsidiaries, development of new Makati campus and intangible assets recognized as a result of the merger with AEI.
+Consolidated non-current assets grew by \$\mathbb{P}4.99\$ billion or 56% higher mainly due to non-current assets of newly acquired subsidiaries, development of new Makati campus and intangible assets recognized as a result of the merger with AEI.
 All equity instruments were sold during the year.
-Other non-current assets went up from ₱ 33.77 million to ₱110.28 million mainly because of the ₱49.61 million other non-current assets of the new subsidiaries.
+Other non-current assets went up from \$\mathbb{P}33.77\$ million to \$\mathbb{P}110.28\$ million mainly because of the \$\mathbb{P}49.61\$ million other non-current assets of the new subsidiaries.